-Any questions or concerns regarding ICS training can be directed to Laura Deyell, Administrative Assistant, or Krista McMullen, Performance and Evaluation Advisor, South West LHIN.
+Any questions or concerns regarding ICS training can be directed to Laura Deyell, Patient Engagement and Health Equity Advisor, or Krista McMullen, Performance and Evaluation Advisor, South West LHIN.

-Organizations can register staff for the online ICS training program in accordance with their training plan at any time by emailing Laura Deyell.
+Organizations can register staff for the online ICS training program by emailing Laura Deyell.
 Please be advised that seats are limited.

 Indigenous Cultural Safety Training